erickmerchant/router/README.md

 }
 ```

 A route can contain multiple segments separated by slashes.
 Segments can begin with a colon.
-Those are replaced by props for the object in the case of [link](#link) or populate params in the case of [component](#component).
+Those are replaced by props from the object in the case of `link` or populate params in the case of `on`.
 Colon prefixed segments can have a \*, \+, or ? modifier at the end, which change whether it is required and whether it consumes multiple segments.

 |          | required | multiple
 |---       |---       |---